louiscklaw/louiscklaw.github.io/src/works/job-applications/ignite-recruitment-hong-kong-limited-senior-quality-assurance-engineer/index.md

 <div class="spacer"></div>

 I am writing to express my interest in the Senior Quality Assurance Engineer position at your opening.
-With over 10 years of experience in the telecom and software industry, I am confident that my skills and background align well with the requirements of the role.
+With over 10 years of experience in the telecom and software industry, I believe I possess the skills and mindset necessary to contribute effectively to your team.

-Throughout my career, I have gained extensive experience in quality assurance engineering, working with JavaScript/TypeScript, Java, and automation testing tools such as Robot Framework and Selenium WebDriver.
-I have also successfully identified performance issues using Apache JMeter and have a strong understanding of databases like Postgres, Oracle, and MariaDB.
+Throughout my career, I have gained extensive experience in both manual and automation testing, working with JavaScript/TypeScript and Java.
+I have a strong Quality Assurance mindset and have successfully identified performance issues using tools such as Apache JMeter.
+Additionally, I am proficient in writing complex queries on databases like mySQL or MariaDB.

-In addition to my technical expertise, I have a thorough understanding of quality assurance concepts and tools such as Docker, CI/CD, and Jenkins.
-I have led and guided other quality assurance engineers through challenging situations in both project complexity and technical complexity.
-Furthermore, I have worked successfully in Agile teams following methodologies like Scrum, XP, Lean, or Kanban.
+In my previous roles at China Mobile Hong Kong, Sierra Wireless, and Tinklabs, I have demonstrated my ability to collaborate with cross-functional teams to deliver innovative solutions that exceed expectations.
+I have also coached and guided other Quality Assurance Engineers in developing their technical capabilities.

-Outside of work, I actively engage in research and development projects.
-My skills span across various technologies including JavaScript, Python, Docker, software testing, React, GatsbyJS, PHP, C++, and Appium.
-Additionally, I enjoy hardware/electronic projects using Arduino and Raspberry Pi.
+As an active learner and someone who loves research and development, I constantly strive to stay up-to-date with technology trends.
+My experience with Docker, CI/CD, Jenkins, and Agile methodologies makes me well-equipped for this role.

-I believe that my passion for learning new technologies combined with my experience in quality assurance make me an ideal candidate for this role.
-You can find more details about my work on my GitHub page: [louiscklaw.github.io](https://louiscklaw.github.io).
-I invite you to visit it to get a better understanding of my capabilities.
+I invite you to visit my GitHub page (https://louiscklaw.github.io) to explore some of the projects I have worked on.
+It would be a pleasure to discuss how my skills align with your requirements further.

 Thank you for considering my application.
-I look forward to the opportunity to discuss how my skills can contribute to your team's success.

 <div class="spacer"></div>